teh/pure11/README.md

 * Everything you need to build [PureScript](https://github.com/purescript/purescript)
 * A C++11-capable toolchain, e.g. recent versions of clang, gcc
-* Installed CMake is helpful (for the provided quickstart CMake file generated), though not required.
-You should be able to use your favorite C++ build system, tools, debuggers, etc., for the generated code.
+* GNU Make is the default supported build tool, but you should be able to use your favorite C++ build system, tools, debuggers, etc.

 #### Examples